Frequently asked questions

 What documentation do I need to send in with my application?

-itemized invoice and/or receipt.
+All incentives require you to fill out the application completely and attach your itemized invoice and/or receipt.
 Each type of application has its own documentation requirements.
 Please review the instructions on the application to find the required documentation for your incentive.

 Please keep proof of your application submission for your records.
 Proof of submission includes tracking information if you mail your application or a copy of the submission confirmation if you apply online.
 The program is not responsible for applications lost in the submittal process online or through the mail; however, we may be able to process an incentive request if you have proof of submission.